AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

 - On devices equipped with **MediaTek chips**, the Web SDK cannot encode and send video streams in H.264.
 - On devices equipped with Huawei **HiSilicon Kirin** chips, if you use Chrome versions earlier than 88, the Web SDK cannot encode and send video streams in H.264.
-- When receiving video streams on Chrome on **OnePlus 6**, if the screen turns off, the video may freeze.
+- When receiving video streams on Chrome on **OnePlus 6**, if the screen turns off, the video can freeze.
 - **Harmony OS** does not support sending the video stream of 180p.
    </p>
    </details>